Free interactive D&D 5e SRD stat block

 How to run Swarm of Rats

-The damage type pressure is the answer the players need to find.
-Swarms resist Bludgeoning, Piercing, and Slashing, so a fighter swinging a longsword feels like he is hitting fog.
-Fire, cold, lightning, thunder, and acid all work normally.
+The damage type is the pressure the players need to find.
+Swarms resist bludgeoning, piercing, and slashing, so a fighter swinging a longsword feels like he is hitting fog.
+Fire, cold, lightning, thunder, and acid work normally.
 The first time a torch dropped on a swarm clears it in one round, the table learns the rule.
-After that, every swarm encounter is a question of who has the firebomb.
+Every swarm encounter after that is a question of who has the firebomb.
 If nobody does, the encounter is harder than the CR suggests.

 Pair the swarm with the environment.
 Rats in a flooded basement mean you cannot drop a fireball without also frying the wet rogue.
 Rats on a wooden granary floor mean a torch starts a structure fire.
-Rats in a pitch-dark sewer mean Darkvision matters and torchlight matters more.
+Rats in pitch darkness mean Darkvision matters and torchlight matters more.
 The swarm is a pressure on resources, not a damage check.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.